soarlab/FPTuner/README.md

 - git

 - Python3
     - FPTuner currently supports python3 only.
-We strongly recommend setting **python** command to be an alias of **python3**.
+We strongly recommend setting the **python** command to be an alias for **python3**.

 - <a href=https://github.com/soarlab/FPTaylor>FPTaylor</a>.
 FPTuner's installation script (described later) automatically installs FPTaylor.
 However, you need to manually install the following required packages:
     - OCaml 4.0 or later

 - <a href=https://github.com/soarlab/gelpia>Gelpia</a>.
 FPTuner's installation script automatically installs Gelpia.
 However, you need to manually install the following required packages:
     - bison
     - flex
-    - ply for Pthon3
+    - ply for Python3

 - Gurobi v6.5.
 Note that FPTuner's installation script **does not** automatically install Gurobi.
 Please go to <a href=http://www.gurobi.com/>Gurobi website</a> and follow the installation instructions.
 It is free for academic use (the academic license is free).
     - After the installation, add the path of Gurobi's python module to environment variable **PYTHONPATH**.
 For example,
         - Assume that Gurobi is install under **/home/myname/gurobi650/linux64**.
         - There should be a directory similar to **/home/myname/gurobi650/linux64/lib/python3.4_utf32**.
         - Add path (under bash) with
 	      ```
 	      export PYTHONPATH=/home/myname/gurobi650/linux64/lib/python3.4_utf32:$PYTHONPAH
 	      ```